 Non Government Organizations (INGOs)

-May 30 : We will hold our Aid Consortium simulation in all six Century rooms in the EMU.
+May 29: We will hold our Aid Consortium simulation in the Ford Alumni Center; details on the actual rooms to follow.
 Our Aid Consortium will be an opportunity for donor organizations and countries to meet face-to-face, engage in policy dialogue, make bargains and reach some understandings.